brazilianmonk/brazilianmonk.github.io/buddhism-course.md

 ---

 ## Online Course: Introduction to Buddhism
-This course is designed in three levels to guide you through the essentials of Buddhism.
+This course is designed to offer a thorough introduction to Buddhism in three depth-levels.
+Each lesson is followed by a short quiz, which, when overcome, gives you the key for the next lesson.

 ### Level 1: The Essentials
 <ul>